adrinamin/adrinamin/README.md

 ### Hi, I'm Adrin

 I'm a software engineer and technology enthusiast.
 I'm currently working for the [vi:sit](https://vi-sit.com/) software company.
-We are realizing all kind of differnt projects based on .NET with a high focus on testable software design and software architecture.
+We are realizing all kind of differnt projects based on .NET with high focus on testable software design and software architecture.

 I'm really passionate about technology which excites people up and moves society forward.
 So that in the end, everybody can benefit from new technologies.